Bet Types – Our Guide to the Different Wagers Available

 Multiples

-Any bet that comprises multiple selections is classed as an accumulator.
-What this kind of bet does is multiply the odds for each bet in your betslip and then multiply the result once again by your stake.
-At the best betting sites in the UK, you can usually build your ACCAs with up to 15 selections.
+Any bet that comprises multiple selections is classed as an Acca.
+But what is an Acca?
+It is an accumulator bet that multiplies the odds of each selection in your bet slip and then multiplies the result once again by your stake.
+You can usually build your Accas with up to 15 selections.
 This has the effect of raising your theoretical payout – unfortunately the odds of a successful outcome reflect that too.
 However, if you feel multiples are your cup of tea, you can still try one of the following types of bets.

 Double